KannonZenetism/zenetism-field-physics/zenetism/mpx/on-fractal-incarnation.md

 - inhabit a role
 - express a function
 - align with a supernal office
-- become increasingly consonant with a House of Form through **Acclivious Centropy**
+- become increasingly consonant with a House of Form through **Acclivous Centropy**

 Participation intensifies sovereign identity.